ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

   </tr>
   <tr>
     <td>action</td>
 	  <td>This field indicates the action that triggers an event.
 The format of this field is <b>serviceName.objectType.action</b> where servicename is the name of the service as indicated in the crn.
 The name should match the name of the service in the [global catalog](https://globalcatalog.cloud.ibm.com/search?q=) under the name column.
 [Learn more about CRNs](https://github.ibm.com/ibmcloud/builders-guide/blob/master/specifications/crn/CRN.md)</br></br>Use a dot <b>.</b> to separate the 3 parts that define the action field (serviceName, objectType, action). </br></br>Use a dash <b>–</b> to separate complex objectTypes to make it more readable to the users. </br></br><b>objectType</b> describes the resource or resource attribute on which the action is requested.
 For example, in COS, a user can create a bucket.
-The action triggered would be cloud-object-storage.bucket.create where objectType =  bucket  However, if the action is to creata the ACL of the bucket, the action would be cloud-object-storage.bucket-acl.create where objectType = bucket-acl </br></br>Valid action values are: create, read, update, delete, backup, capture, configure, deploy,  disable, enable, import, list, monitor, pull, push, restore, start, stop, undeploy, receive, reimport, remove, send, set-on, set-off, authenticate, read, renew, revoke, allow, deny, evaluate, notify, unknown. </br></br>More values will be added as needed. </td>
+The action triggered would be cloud-object-storage.bucket.create where objectType =  bucket  However, if the action is to creata the ACL of the bucket, the action would be cloud-object-storage.bucket-acl.create where objectType = bucket-acl </br></br>Valid action values are: add, create, read, update, delete, backup, capture, configure, deploy,  disable, enable, import, list, monitor, pull, push, restore, start, stop, undeploy, receive, reimport, remove, send, set-on, set-off, authenticate, read, renew, revoke, allow, deny, evaluate, notify, unknown. </br></br>More values will be added as needed. </td>
     <td>For example: </br>containers-kubernetes.worker.create  </br>iam-identity.user-apikey.create  </br>cloud-object-storage.bucket-acl.create   </br>cloud-object-storage.bucket.update   </td>
   </tr>
   <tr>